iframe-resizer/docs/src/content/docs/introduction.md

 next: Licenses
 ---

 The _iframe-resizer_ library aims to take away the pain points with using iframes.
-It will resize your iframe to match the size of it's content and then monitor your content to ensure the iframe is always the perfect size.
+It will resize your iframe to match the size of your content and then monitor the iframe to ensure that it is always the perfect size.

 As browsers don't provide a single consistently reliable method to calculate content size, _iframe-resizer_ automatically inspects your page and selects the best value for your content every time it detects something changed.